wcDogg/knottyearth/cylindrical/column-row-coding.md

 ![](../assets/cylindrical/count_columns.png)

-For Fan Knots, rows = parts + 1.
+For TH and Fan Knots, rows = parts + 1.
 This knot has 15 parts and 16 rows.
+The math is different for knots with [nested bights and shifted parts](nested-shifted.md).

 ![](../assets/cylindrical/count_rows.png)

-The math is a little different for Pineapples & other knots with [nested & shifted bights]().

 ## Column Coding